Embedded Trefftz discontinuous Galerkin methods: Implementational aspects

 In \cref{alg:et} we show how the embedded Trefftz DG method is implemented.
 We display the method in pseudo-code and a python code example in \texttt{NGSolve}, using the operator $\tilde\calL$ as described in \cref{sec:implW}.
 Let us briefly comment on the algorithm.

 1. First of all, we notice that the computation and the application of the Trefftz embedding is separated from the setup of the linear system of the DG method.
 On the one hand this obviously leaves room for (efficiency) improvements as an integration into the DG assembly could allow to reduce the need for storing the DG matrices (and vectors in the homogeneous case) in the first place.
-On the other hand it also facilitates the realization of the embedded Trefftz DG method in a DG software framework\footnote{like in \texttt{NGSolve} in the case of our implementations below} without the need to interfere with optimized routines such as the assembly.
+On the other hand it also facilitates the realization of the embedded Trefftz DG method in a DG software framework without the need to interfere with optimized routines such as the assembly. \rv{We focus on the second approach in the presentation of the implementation in \cref{alg:et}.
+Both approaches are implemented in \texttt{NGSolve}+\texttt{NGSTrefftz} and can be found in the software documentation, see \cite{Stocker2022}.}

 2. Further, we observe that the setup of the matrix $\bT$ is done element-by-element and can hence be carried out in an embarrassingly parallel manner.
 The resulting matrix is block diagonal such that the setup of $\bT^T\bA\bT$ and the r.h.s. vector can also be done efficiently.